 Why do I use the term ADHD Roller Coaster?
-Because, for more than a decade, that is the term most often used by the people attending my support groups—one for adults with ADHD, and a separate one for the partners of adults with ADHD—to describe their lives.
+That’s easy.
+For more than a decade, that is the term most often used by the people attending my support groups—one for adults with ADHD, and a separate one for the partners of adults with ADHD—to describe their lives.

 To explain, I offer the full introduction, in two posts, from my book Is It You, Me, or Adult A.D.D.?
 Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder